-Immigrant Pathways Colorado has three program areas.
+Immigrant Pathways Colorado has four program areas.

 The first program area provides support to other programs in the Metro area that support immigrants and refugees, such as the Littleton Immigrant Resources Center at Bemis Public Library, and Centro San Juan Diego’s Hispanic Institute for Family and Pastoral Care.